 So, the point is that on Blogger we just need to pay a yearly fee for the domain.
 But on WordPress, we would also have to pay for the hosting.

 Thus, I would recommend you to make the switch from Blogger to WordPress, only when you start getting a decent amount of traffic and make a decent income from your blog.
+Once you have that, you can look for good WordPress web hosting plans.

 These will be our main objectives while moving our site from Blogger to WordPress: